-That was all the Mohawk Valley Diamond Dawgs needed to do to earn their seat in the 2015 PGCBL playoffs, and they did just that on Saturday night at Veteran’s Memorial Park.
+That was all the Mohawk Valley Diamond Dawgs needed to do to earn their seat in the 2015 PGCBL playoffs, and they did just that night at Veteran’s Memorial Park.
 Troy Scocca (Syosset, New York/Fairfield University) would have four RBI’s and two home runs, and the Diamond Dawgs knocked off the Saugerties Stallions, 8-5.

 Scocca would get the Diamond Dawgs on the board first with some early fireworks, as his two-run shot to centerfield three batters in would score himself and Anthony Herrera (McKinney, Texas/University of Louisiana-Monroe).
 The Diamond Dawgs would spray four straight hits in the middle of the order before Andrew Turner (King of Prussia, Pennsylvania/Long Island University-Brooklyn) and Colin Hawk (Beech Grove, Indiana/University of Indianapolis) struck out to end the inning.

 The Stallions would get on the board in the second inning, as a throwing error by Turner would score John Giakas (Staten Island, New York/Fairleigh-Dickinson University).
 Diamond Dawgs starter David Palmer (East Islip, New York/University of New Haven) would subsequently load the bases, but a fielder’s choice to Hawk would end the inning.